 In conclusion, if you are wondering how to raise a helpful child, there are so many great ways to raise helpful kids!
 The best options are modeling helpful behavior, setting family rules and values around helping others, having your children learn to do chores, rewarding their positive efforts, and being consistent in your goal to raise helpful kids.

-If you are looking for other great parenting ideas and freebies, make sure to sign up for my monthly newsletter and free parenting resource library in the box below.
+If you are looking for other great parenting ideas and freebies, make sure to check out the Parenting Resource Library.

 Sending You Love and Light,